laqieer/Event-Assembler/README2.txt

 -Added MNTS code for FE8 (returns to title screen) -Fixed Fe8Code assembling, which was produced by the disassembler.

-V 11.0
+V10.1.1
 -Added POIN2; it's just POIN but doesn't require word-alignment.
 -Fixed Hack Installation/setPointerTableEntry
--Added #inctevent for programs that output event code, rather than just binary.
+-Added #inctext for programs that output event code, rather than just binary.

+V 11.0
+-Changed #inctext to #inctevent.
+I recommnend the use of this name in the future because it's more intuitive.
- -Aliased as #inctext for backwards compatability with V10.1.1 -Fixed bug where Core would hang if it got an invalid input file.
+-Fixed bug where Core would hang if it got an invalid input file.
 -Added PROTECT (start) (end) to make a region write-protected.
 -Made Event assembler.exe look for .event files by default (over .txt)